trouze/trouze.github.io/_pages/now.md

 ### Current Interests

 It's no secret that our interests change.
-Not super often, but outside school and work I'm always looking for my next good read.
-This drives much of my new interests.
+Some of my current interests are listed below

-* Aviation (this one doesn't change)
+* Aviation
 * The Principles of <a href="https://thegogiver.com">The Go Giver</a>
-* R Studio
+* R programming language
 * Investing
-* Storytelling
+* Learning Guitar
-* I/O Psychology
+* Life Hacking

+If you share some of these same interests, drop a line below!

 ### How can I get in touch?